AlkaAttri/Data-Visualization/Seaborn_learning/Readme.md

 # Seaborn-tutorial
-I learned seaborn library from this [YouTube video](https://www.youtube.com/watch?v=6GUZXDef2U0)
+I learned seaborn library from this [YouTube video](https://www.youtube.com/watch?v=6GUZXDef2U0).
+I have summarized all of following topics in a Google colab notebook:

 - **Relational Plots** - Scatter plot , Line plot,and Relplot